DelphinKdl/Data_structure/trees/README.md

 There are many applications in different computer science domains that use trees such as artificial intelligence, security, networking, compilers, graphics, and many more.

-Operating system uses tree in file systems.
+Operating system uses a tree in file systems.

 Word dictionary uses tries for searching easier.